 Arugula….like all greens….is like sunshine on your plate!
 The chlorophyll that the arugula absorbed from the sun is actually transferred internally and brightens your mood.
 So, slather some on your burgers for a boost—of flavor, health and mood!
 Fantastic.

-The perfect party or pot-luck appetizer can be ready in no time when the patties are already in the freezer!
-Simply defrost in the fridge for several hours and then you can “slice and bake” the burgers when needed.
+- The perfect party or pot-luck appetizer can be ready in no time when the patties are already in the freezer!

 - 1 teaspoon dried thyme